pfalcon/pycopy/docs/reference/packages.rst

     pkg_resources.resource_stream(__name__, "data/page.html")
     pkg_resources.resource_stream(__name__, "data/image.png")

-You can develop and debug using the `MicroPython Unix port` as usual.
+You can develop and debug using the `Pycopy Unix port` as usual.
 When time comes to make a distribution package out of it, just use overridden "sdist" command from sdist_upip.py module as described in the previous section.